top of page

-Alfriston & Cuckmere Valley Twinning Group
+Alfriston & Cuckmere Valley Twinning Association

 Our aim is to foster as many links and friendships between our two communities as possible and maintain these for the future.